lsawade/for-srun-python/README.md

 ```
 This is unique to Traverse and can be removed for the Intel clusters on the Princeton clusters.
 SLURM seems to have issue with non-explicit submission of tasks with the 4 hardware thread setup
 that the POWER9 CPU has.
+Removing `--ntasks-per-core=1` does work, but is slower in subsequent
+submission.
+Removing `#SBATCH --cpus-per-task=4` does not work.